-- · Debated and agreed the external audit strategy; - Noted the adjusted and non-adjusted differences and debated the highlights memo previously circulated to Committee members; - Acknowledged that the prepared financial statements represented a true and fair view of the Group's affairs, were in accordance with IFRS issued by the International Accounting Standards Board (IASB) and as adopted by the European Union and had been prepared in accordance with the Companies Act 2006.
+- Debated and agreed the external audit strategy; - Noted the adjusted and non-adjusted differences and debated the highlights memo previously circulated to Committee members; - Acknowledged that the prepared financial statements represented a true and fair view of the Group's affairs, were in accordance with UK-adopted International Accounting Standards in conformity with the requirements of the Companies Act 2006 and AIM Regulations.
 Their enquiries covered regular management and KPI reporting, analytical review and sign off on key control accounts; - Reviewed any control issues raised by the external auditors in their management letter and monitored progress thereon; - Reviewed and approved the Letter of Representation sent by the Company to the external auditors.